Fairfield Public Records Directory

 Criminal Records

-Criminal records in Jefferson County encompass felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
-The Sheriff's Office and local police departments maintain these records, which are accessible to the public under Iowa's open records laws.
-Background checks can be conducted through the Iowa Division of Criminal Investigation, providing comprehensive information on an individual's criminal history.
-The Iowa Bureau of Investigation offers additional resources for residents seeking detailed background checks.
+Criminal records in Jefferson County cover felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
+Background checks can be conducted through the Iowa Division of Criminal Investigation, providing information on an individual's criminal history.
+The Iowa Division of Criminal Investigation offers additional resources for residents seeking detailed background checks.

 Public Records Access